It is now simpler than ever to report a power cut. If you want to report a power cut call...

-ICE gives our connections stakeholders and customers the opportunity to contribute to our service improvement plans.
+ICE gives our connections customers and stakeholders the opportunity to contribute to our service improvement plans.
 Each year, we publish a detailed work plan of service improvement commitments.
 Our work plans are developed together with our connections stakeholders and all our service improvement actions are derived from our customers’ suggestions and feedback.
 You can view our current ICE work plan here.

 We work hard to understand the needs of our connections customers and to continually improve the service we provide.
 We encourage you to give us feedback on what we do well and what we could be doing better.
 It's only through this ongoing dialogue we can ensure we are fully meeting your expectations.
 In the first instance, please send your comments to ICE@northernpowergrid.com.
 Your feedback will be acknowledged and fed into our ongoing programme of stakeholder engagement and service improvement.

 We've published our ICE mid-year update.
 This report gives an update on the progress of our 2019/20 ICE commitments and engagement activities.
 Click on the link below to find out how we've been doing to improve our connections service and if you have any comments or feedback please contact us at ICE@northernpowergrid.com.

 The online ICE work plan we've developed gives you a real-time update on the status of the actions in our current (2019/20) ICE work plan and allows you to look back at our previous year's service improvement plans.
 It provides links to useful online resources and outputs for each action and can be filtered to show only those actions applicable to your selected stakeholder group.